Monday, September 23, 2013

 American pretzel (©Sodahead)

 Medieval Brezel in Freiburg's Münster church on the stained glass window donated by the bakers' guild.
-Note the rather Bavarian form of a Brezn
+Note the rather Bavarian form of the Brezn

-So that war does not break out in the border region between Bavaria and Swabia, the Bavarian bakers are proposing a pragmatic approach.
-The Swabian bakers should send a letter to Brussels too.
+To prevent war from breaking out in the border region between Bavaria and Swabia, the Bavarian bakers are proposing a pragmatic approach.
+The Swabian bakers should send a letter to Brussels, too.
 Will this help?
-I bet specialists are already working to find specific differences between a Swabian Brezel and one baked in Baden so that another border conflict is likely.
+Specialists are already working to identify specific differences between a Swabian Brezel and one baked in Baden, so another border conflict is likely.

 No comments: